ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ###Notes on PCR Allocations

 It is important to recognize that PCR\[0] is critical.
-The first measurement into PCR\[0] taken by the Root of Trust for Measurement, code which, by definition, cannot be verified by measurement, and establishes the chain of trust for all subsequent measurements.
+The first measurement into PCR\[0] is taken by the Root of Trust for Measurement, code which, by definition, cannot be verified by measurement.
+This measurement establishes the chain of trust for all subsequent measurements.
 If the PCR\[0] measurement cannot be trusted, the validity of the entire chain is put into question.

 Distinctions Between PCR\[0], PCR\[2], PCR\[4] and PCR\[8] are summarized below:

-* PCR\[0] typically represents a consistent view of the Host Platform between boot cycles, allowing Attestationpolicies to be defined using the less changeable components of the transitive trust chain.
+* PCR\[0] typically represents a consistent view of rarely-changed Host Platform boot components, allowing Attestation policies to be defined using the less changeable components of the transitive trust chain.
 This PCR typically provides a consistent view of the platform regardless of user selected options.

 * PCR\[2] is intended to represent a “user configurable" environment where the user has the ability to alter the